Legionella Risk: New Builds – Pitfalls and Downfalls

 Water can’t be entirely free from aquatic organisms, therefore, measures have to be taken to guard against conditions that encourage the growth of waterborne pathogens such as Legionella and Pseudomonas aeruginosa.

-From a project staff perspective, the elimination of the following are key to successful new build or refurbishment projects:
+From a project staff perspective, the elimination of the following is key to successful new build or refurbishment projects:

 Lack of communication

-Without this, the project will most certainly go over budget or be delayed.
-However, more specifically from a water hygiene/safety perspective, clear lines of communication, accountability and responsibility for any new project, must be established at the beginning of the project, and time be built into the tender specification to allow for a thorough review of the water hygiene/safety aspects of the system, through all stages of the project to ensure it can deliver the required water quality for its intended purpose.
+Without this, the project will certainly go over budget or be delayed.
+However, more specifically from a water safety perspective, clear lines of communication, accountability, and responsibility for any new project, must be established at the beginning of the project, and time built into the tender specification to allow for a thorough review of the water hygiene/safety aspects of the system, through all stages of the project to ensure it can deliver the required water quality for its intended purpose.

 Lack of competence

-More specifically, all installers must be suitably trained, experienced and competent and familiar with the types of water systems/equipment and ways associated hazards could be introduced, which in turn might cause a deterioration in water quality or harm to those who might be exposed.
+More specifically, all installers must be suitably trained, experienced, competent, and familiar with the types of water systems/equipment and ways associated hazards could be introduced, which in turn might cause a deterioration in water quality or harm to those who might be exposed.

 It is also clear, that WSG members must have sufficient training and input of appropriate expertise to ensure the Water Safety Plan has robust processes and checks in place.